 Be certain your pets are up to date on their vaccinations.

-Direct interaction between older foster babies and your healthy, vaccinated pets is totally at your own risk and many rescues or shelters require that you keep them separated.
-There is always a chance that the babies could transmit illness to your pets or that your pets could get the babies sick.
-The same is true with a mama critter and your pets.
+Direct interaction between older foster pets and your healthy, vaccinated pets is totally at your own risk and many rescues or shelters require that you keep them separated.
+There is always a chance that puppies or kittens could transmit illness to your pets or that your pets could get puppies or kittens sick.
+The same is true with the mother of the litter and your pets.
 We recommend keeping your foster pets separate from your own pets for 7 – 10 days.

 The Foster Dog and your Cat

 If possible, ask the shelter to cat-test your new foster dog at the shelter before bringing him or her home.
 If the dog is known to be aggressive toward cats, it will be better for all parties if you do not take him or her home.
 Once you’ve brought the dog home, let him or her settle down and get comfortable with the new surroundings before you introduce your cat.
 Keep them in separate rooms until then.
 Have the dog on a leash when you bring the cat into the room.
 The dog will be curious about this new animal and want to sniff.
 Keep both parties calm and separate them at the first sign of stress.
 Indifference is good.
 Remember: a cat sitting still in your arms is not as entertaining as a cat bolting away from the dog.
 It is normal for a dog to attempt to chase any animal if it runs; this can be discouraged with training.